virtual-world-framework/vwf/docs/persistence_in_vwf.md

 *Returns:* An array of saved state objects.

-**Open Design Questions**

-- What does the save state object looks like exactly?
-Add an example JSON into the documentation.

 ### Persist an instance

 **Motivation**

 Application developer wants to specify that this instance should persist, which means that the instance is available and the state maintained at the current URL even when all clients disconnect.

 **API**